FracktalWorks/BTT-Manta-CB1-Development-Documentation/README.md

 In case of issues persisting, consider restarting the module and retry

+### Configuring OctoPrint settings

+After creating the user profile for the first time, certain configuration is required for the features in the octoprint.

+1. In the `Octoprint settings (wrench symbol)`, select the `Serial Connection` section, and under the `General` tab, mention the serial port path `/home/biqu/printer_data/comms/klippy.serial` in the `Additional serial ports` box under the `Connection` tab.

+Note: In usual cases of connecting Klipper when connecting with a regular RaspberryPi, the serial port is usually '/tmp/printer' that the klipper documentation suggests, however in the case of BTT CB1, it generates different folders, hence the serial port is to be defined accordingly.

+2. Set the Serial Port to either `AUTO` or the `/home/biqu/printer_data/comms/klippy.serial` which has been successfully detected by the port.
+Set the Baudrate to `250000`.

+3. Select the `Auto-connect to printer on server start` option.

+4. Under `Blacklisted serial ports`, enter `/dev/ttyS*` in order to remove those existing serial ports under the serial ports option.

+5. In the main settings tab, select `Webcam & Timelapse` tab, under the `Webcam` section, check on the `Enable webcam support`.
+Below it, in the `Stream URL` box, enter in `/webcam/?action=stream` in order to activate the camera stream, if a Pi-based camera is connected.

 ## Steps to Install Klipper in BTT-M4P-CB1 using KIAUH

 1. Open the SSH server and login into the CB1 and head onto the terminal.